gititjordan/meme-page/design_document.md

 *List the most important questions you have about your design, or things that you are still debating internally that you might like help working through.*

 1. Whether to use meme Api or internal links.
 2. Is it possible to use Cognito with DynamoDB
+3. How do we implement the idea of a horoscope

 ## 3. Use Cases